ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/generating-pac.md

 If you check the folder `down-the-stack/dk-pac` now, you see three new files:
 * lib.rs - the file that contains the generated code for the pac
 * device.x - linker script that weakly aliases all the interrupt handlers to the default exception handler (DefaultHandler).
-* build.rs - linker script
+* build.rs - build script that places device.x somewhere the linker can find.

 ✅ Make an `/src` and move the generated `lib.rs` into it.